klrmn/well-rested-tests/README.md

 Note: Due to dependencies which use pbr, installing via 'python setup.py install' is not recommended.
 Note: If blessings is installed, the --color option for the results will work.

-## TODO:
-* handle attachments
-* handle update existing run

 ## Console Scripts
-* wrtest - does not speak to well-rested-tests-server or use a testresources-optimised suite by default
+* wrtest - does not speak to well-rested-tests-server
-* otest - uses a testresources-optimised suite, but doesn't speak to well-rested-tests-server
-* wrt - uses a testresource-optimised suite and also speaks to the well-rested-tests-server.
+* wrt - speaks to the well-rested-tests-server.
   A configuration file describing how to contact the well-rested-tests-server is expected.
 Copy .wrt.conf.template to .wrt.conf and modify to match your server / project.
 * --help may be specified for any of the above, for greater detail.